 - The ad is not in reference to the goods or services corresponding to the trademarked term.

-If your business, or another business you know, is still not making progress in restricting the use of their trademarked brand name after following the above process, please reach out to our experienced Biddable Media team.
-We would love the chance to help your brand better navigate the complex world of digital media rules and regulations.
+After following the process above, if your brand is still not making progress in filing a trademark violation, reach out to our analytics consulting experts or check out our PPC management services.
+We’d love to help your brand better navigate the complex world of digital media rules and regulations.
+Contact us today!